Elliot-Evans-95/kata-monorepo/libs/tennis/README.md

 ## Before you start

 The idea here is to think of the best approach to this kata but the solution.
 You have **1 hour** to work on this kata.
-If you unsure how to breakdown the task here are some pointers:
+If you unsure how to break down the task here are some pointers:
 1. Able to start the tennis match with two players
 2. Able to finish a game
 3. Able to finish a match with a best of 3 games